-Each student will have the opportunity to re-take an exam of his or her choice with no penalty.
-Also students who miss an exam will be able to re-take the exam that they missed...but no other exam.
-All make-ups will be taken on the date of the scheduled final exam.
-The room, date, and time of this exam will be determined later.
+Each student will have the opportunity to re-take Exam 1 or 2 with no penalty.
+Also students who miss an exam will be able to re-take that exam that they missed during the make-up period...but no other make-up exam.
+All make-ups will be taken on the last class day.

 The only exception to the above make-up policy will be for those students who miss class without a valid excuse (a doctor's note).
-Students who miss class will not be allowed to take make up exams unless the reason for make -up is illness or some other validated emergency on the day of the exam.
+Students who miss class will not be allowed to take make up exams unless the reason for an absence is illness or some other validated emergency on the day of the exam.